Civil War Discovery Trail in Bowling Green, Ky

 10. “Defending the L&N Railroad" Wayside Exhibit

 River Walk Park, E. Riverview Dr. On this side of the Barren River, there once stood a fortified stockade to defend the L&N Railroad Trestle.
 The original trestle was destroyed by the Confederates to prevent the Union army from entering Bowling Green by rail.
 After the trestle was repaired by the Union army, a defensive stockade was also built to protect this important river crossing.
 Turn left onto Old Louisville Rd.
 0.6 miles, turn right on E. Riverview Dr./31W 0.1 mi., parking on right.
-Wayside Exhibit located near trestle.
+Wayside Exhibit located near the trestle.

 *ADDITIONAL POINT OF INTEREST- JEFFERSON DAVIS HIGHWAY MARKER

 A quick side trip from this location takes one to Pioneer Cemetery where a Jefferson Davis Highway marker was erected by the United Daughters of the Confederacy in 2015.
-Turn left onto on E. Riverview Dr./31W and immediately turn right on College St. After crossing 5th Ave., park on the right side of the street and access the Pioneer Cemetery gate along College St. Follow the path and find the marker on the left.
+Turn right onto on E. Riverview Dr./31W and immediately turn left on College St. After crossing 5th Ave., park on the right side of the street and access the Pioneer Cemetery gate along College St. Follow the path and find the marker on the left.

 11. Historic Railpark & Train Museum

 401 Kentucky St. After confiscating ten locomotives and 200 boxcars in Nashville, General Buckner arrived in Bowling Green with 5,000 Confederate soldiers in mid-September 1861.
-The next February, Confederate forces burned the train depot as they evacuated Bowling Green before the Union advance.
-This Train Station, built in 1925, lies on the track bed of the original L&N Rail line.
+The next February, Confederate forces burned the train depot as they evacuated Bowling Green before the Union's advance.
+This Train Station, built in 1925, lies on the trackbed of the original L&N Rail line.
 Permanent exhibits include: “The Great Locomotive Chase,” with a replica of the first Congressional Medal of Honor ever awarded for stealing the Confederate locomotive known as ‘The General,’ and “Lincoln, the Civil War and the Railroad” containing rare Matthew Brady Civil War Railroad photos.
-For more information call 270-745-7317 or visit http://www.historicrailpark.com Turn right onto E. Riverview Dr., drive 0.1 miles to turn left on Louisville/KY St. 0.3 miles turn right into Historic Railpark & Train Museum
+For more information call 270-745-7317 or visit http://www.historicrailpark.com Turn right onto E. Riverview Dr., drive 0.1 miles to turn left on Louisville/KY St. 0.3 miles turn right into Historic Railpark & Train Museum.

 12. “A Civil War Defense Line" Historical Marker and Wayside Exhibit

 Roland Bland Park This spot marks the end of a defensive rifle trench, first proposed by the Confederates then completed by the Union Army.
 This trench began next to the L&N Railroad tracks and then zig-zagged its way to the center of this park.
 This rifle trench represented additional defense for the L&N Railroad itself, as well as another defensive position halfway between Forts Webb and C.F.
 Smith.
 Turn right onto Kentucky St., drive 0.1 miles to turn left on 7th Ave.
 0.1 miles left on Center St. cross over 6th.
 Ave.
 0.1 miles, parking on left.
-Marker & Wayside Exhibit located just past pavilion.
+Marker & Wayside Exhibit located just past the pavilion.

 13. Riverview at Hobson Grove Historic House Museum & "Hobson House" Historical Marker

 1100 West Main St. Construction of Riverview began in 1857 but was not completed until after the Civil War.
 During the occupation by both Confederate and Union troops, the house’s foundation and four walls were used as a fort, while the basement was used as an ammunition depot for the entire fortification system in Bowling Green.
 Today this house is fully restored and open to the public for a small admission fee.
-Interpretive panel by parking lot.
+Interpretive panel by the parking lot.
 For more information call 270-843-5565. http://www.bgky.org/riverview Return on Center St. for 0.1 miles to turn right on 6th Ave.
 Take first left on Kentucky St. 0.2 miles right on Main Ave.
 0.4 miles cross over Veterans Memorial Blvd.
 Continue 0.7 miles, left at second stop sign on Jackson St. Take an immediate right and enter “Hobson Grove Park” (Marker at entrance)

 14. Hines Boatlanding Park